mitocw/django-cas-provider/README.rst

 after successful logout notification page will be shown.
 If it's True, after successful logout will be auto redirect back to service without any notification.

+CAS_USERNAME_FIELD - Specify the user model field to send back as the username. e.g. email instead of username.
+Default is username

 PROTOCOL DOCUMENTATION
 =====================